The scars left behind by the collieries of Wales’ Rhondda Valley are beginning to heal, but some things never change.

 The dissenting chapels, Baptist, Methodist, Congregational, and Presbyterian, certainly punctuated every neighborhood.
 Today, most of the chapels are as silent as the mines.
 Many sit derelict or converted to other uses in the secularism of late-20th-century Britain.
 Fewer than three percent of the Welsh people now attend.
 This remnant keeps alive an important part of the valley’s history, a dissenting gospel, and many of the grand Welsh hymns for which the region is renowned.

 The justly acclaimed male voice choirs of Wales remain.
 In fact, Senghenydd itself is home to one of the best, the Aber Valley Male Voice Choir.
 Every valley and village has its own choir.
-Their music continues to be one of the great defining cultural institutions of Wales; opera choruses and Welsh hymns, folk songs and show music.
+Their music continues to be one of the great defining cultural institutions of Wales; opera choruses and Welsh hymns, folk songs, and show music.
 As well as maintaining active concert schedules, most of the men’s choirs are happy to welcome visitors to their rehearsals.

 As to rugby, it is the national sport.
 Girls and boys pick up the game early in instructional leagues, and the great players are national folk heroes.
 Wales proudly hosted the quadrennial Rugby World Cup in 1999.
 In the sprawling valley towns, signs of economic depression and need may abound next to an immaculately maintained, flood-lit rugby pitch.

 Life in the valleys is still hard.
 The pit closures through the ’80s brought massive unemployment to an already depressed region.
 Vast amounts of investment capital poured into the region from elsewhere in Britain, the European Community, the United States, and Japan.
-Though new factories have risen along the Head of the Valleys Road and across the jagged southern end, unemployment remains very high in some places.
+Though new factories have risen along with the Head of the Valleys Road and across the jagged southern end, unemployment remains very high in some places.

 Despite this story of hard industrial life and general economic depression, the people of the valleys are warm, good-humoured, resilient, and hospitable.
 Visitors fortunate enough to discover the valleys find an open welcome, a unique culture, and a great deal of interest.